Gender Artifacts in Visual Datasets: Conclusion

 It is also surprising to see that a gender artifact model trained and evaluated on 7x7 images (a resolution at which almost all image artifacts except color are removed from an image) still achieves an AUC of above random chance ($59.2$\% for COCO and $63.9$\% for OpenImages).

-Exploring this further, we train a logistic regression model\footnote{This model is trained with L2 regularization and penalty strength of 1} on the mean pixel value of the red, green, and blue color channels.
-We find that on just 3 total features, this model achieves an AUC of 58.0\% $\pm$ 0.4 on COCO and 59.1\% $\pm$ 1.3 on OpenImages.
-This likely occurs because many images of people labeled male are pictured on grassy sports fields, whereas many images of people labeled female are pictured with the person, generally of lighter skin tone~\cite{zhao2021captionbias}, up close.
-The fact that just three color values are sufficient for a model to differentiate between images of two different genders, emphasizes how ubiquitous and inescapable gender artifacts are in the dataset.
+Exploring this further, we train a logistic regression model\footnote{This model is trained with L2 regularization, $\lambda=1$.} on three features: the mean pixel value of the red, green, and blue color channels.
+Surprisingly, this simple model achieves an AUC of 58.0\% $\pm$ 0.4 on COCO and 59.1\% $\pm$ 0.4 on OpenImages.
+This likely occurs as many images of people labeled male are in grassy sports fields, whereas many images of people labeled female are of the person, generally of lighter skin tone~\cite{zhao2021captionbias}, up close.
+The fact that just three color values are sufficient for a model to differentiate between images of two different genders, emphasizes how ubiquitous gender artifacts are in the dataset.